A Comprehensive Survey of Dataset Distillation: Introduction

-In this paper, we present a comprehensive survey on dataset distillation, and the main objectives of this survey are as follows: (1) present a clear and systematic overview of dataset distillation; (2) review the recent progress and state-of-the-art algorithms and discuss various applications in dataset distillation; (3) give a comprehensive performance comparison {\it w.r.t.} different dataset distillation algorithms; and (4) provide a detailed discussion on the limitation and promising directions of dataset distillation to benefit future studies.
-Recently, \citet{larasati2022review} published a short review on dataset distillation.
-However, these authors only provided a general overview of DD and focus on the aspect of applications.
-Different from \citet{larasati2022review}, our paper gives a systematic, comprehensive survey on dataset distillation from a wide aspect of distillation frameworks, algorithms, applications, limitations, and promising directions.
+In this paper, we present a comprehensive survey on dataset distillation, and the main objectives of this survey are as follows: (1) present a clear and systematic overview of dataset distillation; (2) review the recent advances in DD algorithms and discuss various applications in dataset distillation; (3) give a comprehensive performance comparison {\it w.r.t.} different dataset distillation algorithms; and (4) provide a detailed discussion on the limitation and promising directions of dataset distillation to benefit future studies. {We note that there is a concurrent survey on dataset distillation \citep{sachdeva2023data}.
+The most notable difference between \citep{sachdeva2023data} and our survey is the taxonomy of DD.
+It plainly classifies DD algorithms into four different categories of meta-model matching, gradient matching, trajectory matching, and distribution matching, while our hierarchical taxonomy first introduces meta-learning and data matching frameworks, which are then followed by a more fine-grained division.
+Therefore, our taxonomy provides a more systematic framework to track and summarize the development of DD algorithms and better sheds light on future DD studies.}

 The rest of this paper is organized as follows.
-We first provide soem background with respect to DD in Section 2.
-DD methods under the meta-learning framework are described and comprehensively analyzed in Section 3, and a description of the data matching framework follows in Section 4.
-Section 5 discusses different types of factorized dataset distillation.
-Next, we report the performance of various distillation algorithms in Section 6.
-Applications with dataset distillation are shown in Section 7, and finally we discuss challenges and future directions in Section 8.
+We first provide some background {\it w.r.t.} DD in Section \ref{sec:background}.
+DD methods under the meta-learning framework are described and comprehensively analyzed in Section \ref{sec:meta-learning}, and a description of the data matching framework follows in Section \ref{sec:data matching}.
+Section \ref{sec:factorzied dd} discusses different types of factorized dataset distillation.
+Next, we report the performance of various distillation algorithms in Section \ref{sec:performance comparison}.
+Applications with dataset distillation are shown in Section \ref{sec:application}, and finally we discuss challenges and future directions in Section \ref{sec:challenges}.